RESEARCH VOLUNTEER – LILAYI ELEPHANT NURSERY, (LUSAKA) 2 X RESEARCH VOLUNTEERS PER MONTH (APRIL – NOVEMBER):

 - Cost for one-month placement on the programme is a minimum donation of $2,500

-- Your minimum donation will be used to cover all your in-country expenses as outlined below, the remainder will be used to directly support conservation in action through GRI projects, as you will see for yourself!
+- Your minimum donation will be used to cover all in-country expenses as outlined below, the remainder will be used to directly support conservation in action through GRI projects.

 What is Included: